Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 That results in a negative cycle where the more famous a coach becomes, and the more they are compensated, the less value people are actually getting.

 The coach might not actually have the state of mind necessary for a rightfully disappointed customer to state a claim for fraud.
 Common law fraud requires a fraudulent intent.
+They might be really good at lying to themselves and telling themselves that they are offering a real product or service, even when they are not.

 Thankfully for the aggrieved consumer, you don’t need to prove a fraudulent intent to have grounds for a refund or other relief.
 There are other avenues described later in this page.